wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/static-code-analysis-using-findsecuritybugs.md

 <p class="doc-info">Version: 3.1</p>
 ___

 When you set up the build for a WSO2 product, wire in the static analysis tooling described below.
-Tool-by-tool tutorials, install steps, and configuration references are in the tools' own documentation — linked below; this page covers what to run, the thresholds to gate on, and the WSO2-specific patterns worth encoding as custom rules.
+Tool-by-tool tutorials, install steps, and configuration references live in the tools' own documentation, linked below.
+This page covers what to run, the thresholds to gate on, and the WSO2-specific patterns worth encoding as custom rules.

 Static analysis complements [Dynamic Analysis with OWASP ZAP]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/dynamic-analysis-with-owasp-zap/) and [Dependency Vulnerability Analysis]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/external-dependency-analysis-analysis-using-owasp-dependency-check/).